 Rarely is the full history of a landscape known such that it is possible to assess how much water was required to produce it.
 On Mars, the question of how much water has flowed across its surface (and when) has been central to Mars' exploration from the first mapping of channels (“canali”) by Giovanni Schiaparelli in the 1800s to evidence for liquid water at its surface today.
-Our group uses a mechanistic understanding of surface processes on Earth to apply to Mars, including paleo-reconstruction from sedimentary deposits, investigating possible shorelines, and determining lake-level histories in paleo-crater lakes and basins.
+Our group uses a mechanistic understanding of surface processes on Earth to apply to Mars, including paleo-reconstruction from sedimentary deposits in a variety of terrestrial and Martian environments, investigating possible shorelines, and determining lake-level histories in paleo-crater lakes and basins.

 Dietrich, WE, Palucis MC, Williams RME, Lewis KW, Rivera-Hernandez F, and Sumner DY (2017), Fluvial gravels on Mars: Analysis and implications, Gravel-bed rivers: Process and disasters, p.
 467.

 Palucis, MC, Hayes AG, Williams RME, Sumner D, Mangold N, Horton N, Parker T, Lewis K, and Dietrich WE (2016), Sequence and relative timing of large lakes in Gale Crater (Mars) after the formation of Mt.
 Sharp, JGR – Planets, doi: 10.1002/2015JE004905.